fbpx

 • When in doubt, assume DR: Sometimes it may be difficult to assess your client’s DR, especially in cases where there is excess abdominal fat following pregnancy.
 In these instances, you can simply assume DR. Core recovery work is beneficial at any point, so it’s always a good idea to take clients through this.

-• Become a Pre/Postnatal Specialist: If you are a health and fitness professional interested in learning how to train pre & postnatal clients, explore our education to become ProNatal Certified.
-In this in-depth course, you will learn the ProNatal Core Recovery Protocol and how to utilize it on all types of clients to heal DR and build a truly strong and functional core.
+If you are a health and fitness professional interested in training pre & postnatal clients — and learning how to help your clients heal DR — explore our industry-leading Pre/Postnatal Fitness Specialist Certification.
+In this in-depth course, you will learn the details behind the ProNatal Core Recovery Protocol and how to utilize it on all types of clients to heal DR and build a truly strong and functional core.

 Sources: